Colorado Plant Database

 - How do I view information about a specific plant?

-- You must run one of the four available searches, then click on the plant of interest to see the Plant Detail screen.
+- Click on the ‘Search for Plants’ tab or link and choose one of the search options, then click on the plant of interest to see the Plant Detail screen.

 - What is "Blooming Season" all about?